‘Basketball Wives’ Star Evelyn Lozada Slammed Over Racist Anti-Asian Slur

 Evelyn Lozada, a star of the VH1 reality show Basketball Wives, is under fire after making racist slurs against fellow cast member Cecilia (“CeCe”) Gutierrez, who’s Filipino.

 Some fans are so upset that they launched a Change.org petition demanding Lozada be fired for her racism.
-The petition reads:

 The petition demands that Basketball Wives executive producer Shaunie O’Neal (the ex-wife of NBA legend Shaquille O’Neal) fire Lozada.
-It seeks 500 signatures, and has received 377 so far.
+It seeks 500 signatures and has received 377 so far.

 “If not, expect the show to drop in massive ratings, as we the viewers will not tolerate sexism, racism, homophobia, transphobia, fat-shaming, or any other type of harassment and injustice,” the petition reads.